algorithm-ninja/task-maker/README.md

 ## Compilation
 If you want to compile tak-maker yourself you need the following dependencies:
 ```
-bazel python3-dev python3-setuptools python3-wheel g++
+g++ make cmake
 ```

-You also need a compiler capable of compiling C++11.
+You also need a compiler capable of compiling C++14.

-This is also a python3 project, you need to have Python>=3.5 as default python environment (running `python --version`), the easiest way to achieve this is via virtualenv.

 To start the compilation simply run:
 ```
+mkdir -p build
-bazel build ...
+cd build
+cmake ..
+make
 ```

 This will pull all the dependencies and compile everything.
+If you want to speedup the compilation you may want to add `-j X` (with X the number of cores) to `make`.

-If you want to enable the optimization remember to put `-c opt` to the above command.
+If you want to enable the optimization remember to put `-DCMAKE_BUILD_TYPE=Release` to the `cmake` command.

 ## Arch Linux
 If you are using Arch Linux you may want to install task-maker from the AUR: